Welcome future guitar players! The guitar is

 you want to learn!

 The Guitar is a tricky instrument to teach to say the least.
-Unlike teaching piano where things are much more structured and Royal conservatory examinations sre considered the norm, Guitar Students often do not get regular practice sight reading notes.
+Unlike teaching piano where things are much more structured and Royal conservatory examinations are considered the norm, guitar is often taught in a less structured manner.
+Guitar students often do not get regular practice sight reading notes.
+The focus is more on chord shapes and tableture.
 Being proficient at note reading is not an "end all be all" for great musicianship, but a basic literacy in music should be a priority.
 After all, this is one of the primary ways that musicians comunicate with each other.

 The guitar fretboard is kind of a mess in my opinion.
 Unlike the piano, it is non-linear and has the exact same notes repeated on different strings every five frets.
 This makes it very difficult to sight read notes.
 Very few guitarists are good at this as a result.
 However, with a little perseverance the fretboard layout can be memorized and sight reading can be taught.
 I try to pursuade my students to learn this without being to dogmatic about it.
 After all, if its not enjoyable they probably won't do it.
 This is more true for adults than children.